thomas-bay/StereoControl/README.md

 # StereoControl
-App for contolling Photo relays for control of Stereo
+Android App for controlling Photon relays for control of Stereo stack